Matrix Associated Chondrocyte Implantation

-ACI has been proven to provide long-lasting pain relief and help patients regain knee function.
+ACI provides long-lasting pain relief and help patients regain knee function.
 The newly adopted MACI® procedure is the third generation ACI.
 It offers a safer way to deliver cells to the damaged area of cartilage.

 MACI (autologous cultured chondrocytes on porcine collagen membrane) is a procedure that repairs cartilage using the patient’s own cells.
-They are grown in a laboratory and placed onto a film.
+The cells grow in a laboratory with placement on a film.
 This film is implanted into the area where the damaged cartilage was located.
 This provides long-lasting pain relief and improvements in the function of the knee.

 Here’s How the MACI Process Works

 First, Dr. Tandron will determine if a surgical intervention is necessary.
 A knee arthroscopy will be performed to assess the knee’s cartilage damage.
 Therefore, if he thinks that MACI may be an option for you, Dr. Tandron will take a biopsy (a sample of tissue approximately the size of two Tic Tacs) of your healthy knee cartilage.
-The biopsy is shipped to state of the art, FDA licensed cell processing facility in Cambridge, MA, where it will be cryogenically stored.
-In a proprietary process, cartilage cells are expanded and uniformly seeded onto a resorbable collagen membrane.
+The biopsy ships to a state of the art, cell processing facility in Cambridge, MA, that has FDA approval for storage.
+In a proprietary process, cartilage cells expand and uniformly seed onto a resorbable collagen membrane.

 Rehabilitation Timeline Following an MACI Procedure

 Following the MACI procedure, immobilization of the knee will be with a brace.
 You will need to follow to enter a physical therapy program specific to this procedure.
 Consult with Dr. Tandron and physical therapist to determine when you might be able to drive and return to work or other activities.

 A support program is available to assist with a smooth recovery.
 The commitment you make to the rehabilitation program will play a key role in your return to activity.
 Recovery time varies greatly as no two patients are alike.
 However, most can expect to resume normal daily activities in 3-6 months, recreational activities in 6-9 months, with full return to normal function in 9-12 months.

 - A functional repair tissue: